 - Information about how to make a complaint or raise concerns was available.
 Staff treated patients who made complaints compassionately. - The complaint policy and procedures were in line with recognised guidance.
 The practice learned lessons from individual concerns and complaints and also from analysis of trends.
-They acted as a result to improve the quality of care.
+It acted as a result to improve the quality of care.
+For example, the practice had experienced a breakdown of communication with a patient which resulted in the patient being removed from the register.
+After discussions with the patient the practice realised face to face communication was best method as a result they now deal with concerns and complaints during a meeting to work out any issues they have before situations escalate.